inspire-eu-validation/view-service/iso-19128/at38-getcapabilities-layer-authority-url.md

     * For each [AuthorityURL](#AuthorityURL) element given in the node itself or in the parents layers elements.

-        * Check that authority name has not be defined previously.
+        * Check if authority name has not be defined previously.

     * Check if the "authority" attribute of [Identifier](#Identifier) element matches with the [AuthorityURL](#AuthorityURL) name declared in the parents layers or in the layer itself.